Keeping the hydraulic fluid clean is vital for maintaining a reliable hydraulic systems.

-Hydraulic valves typically use material that can corrode because manufacturing with non-corrosive stainless steels for example, is more difficult to machine to the tolerances required.
+Hydraulic valves typically use material that can corrode because of manufacturing with non-corrosive stainless steels, for example, is more difficult to machine to the tolerances required.
 Provided the hydraulic circuit remains sealed and no air is allowed to enter the system, internal corrosion can be prevented.

 Valves specified for marine environments will typically have better external corrosion protection but it's the surfaces of the rods and actuators that move between the external air and internal fluid that are critical.